 - prioritizing future enhancements.

 MIV is supported by a team of functional and technical staff members.
-In Academic Affairs, Michelle Howard is the functional team leader.
-Lara Stilling provides analysis, training, and help desk support.
-In IET, Stephen Paulsen and Jacob Saporito are the developers.
+In Academic Affairs, Brian Darnell and Cathy Wu are product managers overseeing functionality and development roadmap.
+Christine Wolle and Katrina Wong provides analysis and help desk support.
+In IET, Stephen Paulsen serves as the developer.
 Together, they are responsible for keeping the project on track, including programming and testing the new code, informing the campus of ongoing activities that will affect the use of the program, and responding to requests for assistance.
 To contact the team with problems or suggestions for improvement, e-mail us at firstname.lastname@example.org.

 Uses for MIV

-First and foremost, MIV is used to prepare and route all academic actions for Senate and Federation members through the review process, including both redelegated and non-redelegated actions.
-MIV also routes new appointments for individuals being recruited from outside the Davis campus.
-Academic users of MIV have the ability to generate a curriculum vitae or an NIH biographical sketch.
+MIV is used to prepare and route all academic actions for Senate and Federation members through the review process, including both redelegated and non-redelegated actions, as well as new appointments for individuals being recruited from outside the Davis campus.
+MIV is also used to route academic leave of absence requests.
+Academic users of MIV also have the ability to generate a curriculum vitae or an NIH biographical sketch.